yottaawesome/python-win-extension/README.md

 ## Using this repo

-This extension was based on .
 To run this repo, you'll need:

-* VS Community 2019 with "Desktop Development with C++" and "Python development" workloads.
-With the Python workload, you'll need _miniconda_, _Python native development tools_, and a Python 3 64-bit environment.
-Make note of where VS installs your Python environment (on my machine, VS installed Python into _A:\Program Files (x86)\Microsoft Visual Studio\Shared\Python37_64_).
+* Install VS Community 2019 with "Desktop Development with C++" and "Python development" workloads.
+  * With the Python workload, you'll need _miniconda_ (for creating a virtual environment), _Python native development tools_, and a Python 3 64-bit environment.
+  * Make note of where VS installs your Python environment (on my machine, VS installed Python into _A:\Program Files (x86)\Microsoft Visual Studio\Shared\Python37_64_).
 * Set the build to x64 and configuration to Release when opening the Solution.
+* Create an x64 Python 3 environment named `env` in VS under _PythonExtension_ project > _Python Environments_.
-* In the superfast project properties, you'll also need to:
+* In the _superfast_ project's properties, you'll also need to:
-  * Update _VC++ Directories_ > _Include Directories_ to your location of your Python installation include folder.
+  * Update _VC++ Directories_ > _Include Directories_ to the location of your Python installation's (as per above) include folder.
-  * Update _Linker_ > _Additional Library Directories_ to the location of your Python installation lib folder.
+  * Update _Linker_ > _Additional Library Directories_ to the location of your Python installation's lib folder.

 ## Useful resources